The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 Historical leave liability payment

-You can apply for a one-off payment for accrued historical leave liabilities that increased because of the wage increase.
+Applications for a one-off payment for accrued historical leave liabilities have closed on 30 June 2025.

 Other purposes